K. V. Anand: Film director (2005–2019)

-Style of working
+Craft, style, and technical collaborations

-Anand has collaborated with composer Harris Jayaraj, editor Anthony and script writers Subha for several of his ventures, describing them as "constant fixtures".
-While noting he shared a good rapport with Jayaraj, he has stated that Anthony is like his "alter ego" and "his biggest critic", with the pair often working closely during the post-production stages of films.
-He met the writer duo Suresh and Bala of Subha, during his stint as a photo journalist with the magazine, India Today.
-Jagan has a part in most of his films.
-Despite being a cinematographer himself, Anand opted not to wield the camera for his own ventures and has actively tried to select different cinematographers for each of his projects, like Soundararajan.
-S, M. S. Prabhu, Richard M. Nathan, Om Prakash and Abhinandan Ramanujam.
+Anand collaborated with composer Harris Jayaraj, editor Anthony and the writer duo Subha for several of his ventures, describing them as "constant fixtures".
+While noting he shared a good rapport with Jayaraj, he stated that Anthony was like his "alter ego" and "his biggest critic", with the pair often working closely during the post-production stages of films.
+He met the writer duo Suresh and Bala of Subha, during his stint as a photojournalist with India Today.
+Actor Jagan has a part in most of his films.
+Despite being a cinematographer himself, Anand opted not to wield the camera for his directorial ventures and actively tried to select different cinematographers for each of his projects, although Soundararajan and Abhinandhan Ramanujam each worked with him on more than one project.

-During the script-writing process, Anand often finished up to six drafts, though mentioned he rarely "locks his script", suggesting it is always open to changes for improvisations on the shooting spot.
-He often rephrased dialogues; and sometimes has invented titles during the drafting process, being constantly on the lookout for short and crisp titles.
-His titles are usually in Chaste Tamil, such as Ayan, Ko, Anegan and Kavan.
+During the script-writing process, Anand often finished up to six drafts, though he rarely "lock[ed]" his scripts as they were always open to changes for improvisations on the shooting spot.
+He often rephrased dialogues, and sometimes invented titles during the drafting process, being constantly on the lookout for short and crisp titles.
+His film titles were usually in chaste Tamil, such as Kana Kandaen, Ayan, Ko, Anegan and Kavan.

+Frequent collaborators

 Death

 Anand died in Chennai in the early hours of 30 April 2021 following a cardiac arrest.
 At the time, he was tested positive for COVID-19.